augusto-altman/selectizer/README.md

 *   **OBJECT.initCode.js**: Here you can specify some fixed code that will be always at the bottom of your IIFE's object definition.

 *   **OBJECT.config.json**: Here you can select the modules you want to include for a specific custom build.
 The json itself is an object with two properties:
-    *   _dependencies_: An array of the modules you want to include in a specific build.
+    *   _modules_: An array of the modules you want to include in a specific build.
+    *   _wrap_: You should wrap your object inside of some kind of encapsulation machanism.
+In order to do this you have the _wrap_ property which is an object composed by two mandatory fields:
+        *   _start_: A string specifying the top of the object's wrapper.
+        *   _end_: A string specifying the bottom of the object's wrapper.
     *   _paths_ (optional): An optional object where you can specify the path of some modules (relative to the _src_ folder).
 These feature was added to create aliases for the module's paths.
 Because to define a module you must use the [Requirejs](http://requirejs.org/docs/api.html#define) syntax, in each module you can specify their dependencies using its paths, but these is a problem if you decide to change the path of some module, because you will have to go into every dependant module and change it as well.
 With these system for _aliasing_ these problem is solved.
 But again, its use is only optional.

 Example